RicardoMorim/lapr2-ISEP-Project/docs/sprintA/us008/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

 * There is a dependency on "US006 - Register a vehicle" as there is a need to have vehicles registered in the system with information, such as current kilometers and checkup frequency, in order to list vehicles needing check-up.
+* There is a dependency on "US007 - Register a vehicle's check-up" - The system's capacity to identify vehicles requiring inspection depends on their registered check-up status.

 ### 1.5 Input and Output Data